Andrew Canion BCom GAICD

 Andrew has a range of experience across business ownership, management and leadership, consulting, communication, political engagement and advocacy.
 This is combined with expert knowledge in podcast production and editing, and professional sports commentary.

-Andrew is highly productive, applying his strong knowledge of information technology, design thinking and process management.
+Andrew is highly productive, through active application of his knowledge of information technology, design thinking and process management.

 Table of Contents